 Club Climbing Times

 The ANUMC runs a number of scheduled indoor climbing nights, which are free for members.
+Times can be found in the weekly events page.
 These sessions are great for meeting and socialising, keeping fit and learning new skills and techniques.
 Climbers without a belay partner can generally find someone to climb with during club climbing times.
 During club sessions harnesses, carabiners and shoes are available for use, free of charge, members free.
 Ask the wall officer if you want to borrow one.

 Off-Peak Climbing Times